dingchaoz/UniswapV2RouterImpl/README.md

     #### Why-Use-Graph

     The Graph protocol indexing uniswap events and logs data makes it easy to pull a batch of all pairs and tokens information in a few batch API calls, compared to making RPC calls from Ethereuem node to smart contracts directly, this method is much more efficient and faster.
+Another good approach is to call a contract called multicall with all the LPs of existing tokens, address and code [here](https://etherscan.io/address/0x5ba1e12693dc8f9c48aad8770482f4739beed696#code), multicall2 main function is aggregate() which takes an array of struct Call {address target, bytes callData}, iterate through each Call and call its static data, and return results into another array of struct Result {bool success; bytes returnData}

     The downside of using Graph is it takes about 5 or more seconds to get all pairs pulled, depending on the filtering criteria.